wp-plugins/reaction-buttons/readme.txt

 = My reaction buttons don't update =
 * Do you use any special characters like exclamation marks in your button names?
 * Is your PHP installation new enough?
 Reaction buttons require at least PHP 5.2.
+* Do you use a cache plugin?
+When the page is cached as soon as you reload the page your vote isn't shown anymore until the cache is cleared.
+See below.

+= How can the plugin work with plugins that cache the posts to increase page performance? =
+* I added an option to refresh the cache of a page after a button was clicked.
+But the cache plugin has to be supported by reaction buttons.

+= What cache plugins are supported for automatic cache refresh? =
+* W3 Total Cache

+= My plugin isn't listed, can you add support? =
+* Sure, use the [wordpress support forums](http://wordpress.org/tags/reaction-buttons?forum_id=10) with a link to the plugin and I'll check it out next time I've got time for the plugin.
+If you want it fast, check the documentation of the cache plugin and find me the function to delete single page caches.
+Then it shouldn't be a problem to implement shortly.

 == Screenshots ==